allionepainter/basar/README.md

 # basar
-Arithmetic using any numbers of digits in any radix
+C++ tools for Arithmetic using any numbers of digits in any radix